slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"A vacation is a very expensive way to schedule the time to read a book in peace."
 -- Naval Ravikant*

+### On clutter

+> *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
+-- Christina Scalise*

+Hints:

+- Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
+Technology is my slave, not my master.
+I’m not choosing ignorance.
+I’m choosing to not watch wrestling.
+- Minimalism doesn’t avoid possession.
+Only excess.
+The less you own, the less owns you.
+Owning less is better than organizing more.
+Eliminate instead of organizing.
+All that clutter used to be money.
+Organizing your email is like alphabetizing your recycling.
+Actively declutter makes room for your true treasures and clarify your values.
+Do not hold on to possessions you no longer need. if you don’t love it or use it is clutter.
+Decluttering is self-care.
+Clutter is not just physical stuff.
+It’s old ideas, toxic relationships and bad habits.
+Clutter is everything that doesn’t support the better self.
+Storage is a way of warehousing the past.
+- Use it or loose it.
+A tool is useful when passes human level.
+Start by buying the absolute cheapest tools you can find.
+Upgrade the ones you use a lot.
+If you wind up using some tool for a job, buy the very best you can afford.
+- Buy supplies before you need them.
+Gadgets after you need them.
+Three is two.
+Two is one.
+One is none.
+- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.

+> *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
+-- Colette*

+> *"Acquiring things will rarely bring you deep satisfaction.
+But acquiring experiences will."
+-- Kevin Kelly*

+> *"If a little is not enough for you, nothing is."
+-- Epicurus*

+### On vice

+> *"I drink to make other people more interesting."
+-- Ernest Hemingway*

+> *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
+-- Viktor Frankl*